cloudfour/stylelint-config-cloudfour-suit/README.md

 ## Usage

-If you've installed `stylelint-config-cloudfour` locally within your project, just set your `stylelint` config to:
+If you've installed `stylelint-config-cloudfour-suit` locally within your project, just set your `stylelint` config to:

 ```js
 {